rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 The outer `for` loop above iterates over each region, defining a virtual network and storage account for use by all virtual machines to be created in that region in this sample.

 The inner `for` loop defines a public IP address for the virtual machine and then defined the properties of the virtual machine itself, using the the definitions for the virtual network, storage account, and public IP address as parameters to the method chain that defines the virtual machine.
-The `sshKey` and `userName` variables are `String` constants containing your public SSH key for direct access to the virtual machines and the user name for the root account on the virtual machines.

 The `createVirtualMachines.add(virtualMachineCreatable)` call adds the virtual machine definition to the List object used to create the VMs in parallel.